GroceriStar/groceristar/README.md

  Async functions are not supported by Node versions older than version 7.6

  -```		 At package.json we specified:  node v.8.1.4

+ ### 5. database logic

+In order to reproduce, you need to have your own database in cloud and import data.
+The database we used in this task is mlab.

+- Create a heroku application.
+- Create a mlab addon in your heroku application, then you will have a new database.
+- Enter into the mlab page, copy the db link and replace the name, password and db name with your.
+Don't mistake the db user name with the mlab account name.
+If you are not sure you can create a new db user.
+- Paste the db link into the server/datasources.json:url and server/datasources.production.json:url
+- Open the command line
+- run "npm run migrate", using ctrl+c to terminate once table is created
+- run "npm run import", also using ctrl+c

 ### 6. Run the application